Parametrized symmetric groups and the second homology of a group: Introduction

 In course of the proof of~\cref{thm:summary} we find a presentation of the universal extension of type $\mathfrak{H}_n(G)$ which is simpler than its original presentation given in~\cite{Reh78} (4 instead of 5 relations, which are also shorter), see~\cref{prop:simpler}.

-The group $S_n(G)$ arises as the fundamental group of a certain subspace of the classifying space $B(G\wr S_n)$, which is of interest in connection with some purely topological question.
+Parametrized symmetric groups occur as fundamental groups of certain spaces, which, in turn, were discovered out of an attempt to answer some purely topological question.
 We describe this question below in more detail.

 For a pointed simplicial set $(X, x_0)$ denote by $\ZZ[X]$ the associated free simplicial abelian group.
 Define the ''alternating`` map of simplicial sets $h_n\colon X^{2n} \to \ZZ[X]$ by the following formula: